 The Weaire-Phelan structure is an optimal solution to the problem of partitioning space into equal volumes with the least surface area.
 Denis Weaire and Robert Phelan discovered it in 1993.
 This structure gained attention due to its efficiency in filling space, offering a configuration that achieves a more balanced distribution of volume and surface area compared to other known structures at the time.
-Here is my model for Space-filling Weaire-Phelan […]
+Here is my model for the Weaire-Phelan […]

 Posts with the keyword weaire-phelan